genmor/CSBfilter/README.md

 2. `busco.out` or `compleasm.out` which are the tsv outputs from either BUSCO or compleasm.
 Please supply just one or the other.
 3. `out.prefix` (optional; defaults to NULL) an output prefix for the `.txt` format list of the sequence names that should be *KEPT*.
 Not supplying one will print the list to console without saving a file.

-Note: if the user wants to output the inverse list (that is a list of sequences that should be *REMOVED*), then the user should do something like the following:
+Note: if the user wants to output the inverse list (that is a list of sequences that should be *REMOVED*), then the user should do something like the following in `R`:

 ```
 out.list<-busco.contig.filter(contig.info = contig.info, busco.out = busco.out)